Qaramirza Aliy: Death

 Destruction of the village of Karamirza Aliy by Geyevskiy E. P.

 The Hajret Kabardians posed a great threat to Russia's Kuban Military Line, and made them one of the first targets.
-General Veliaminov gave the order to attack the Hajret Kabardian villages on April 1, 1825, determined Karamirzey as the main target of the campaign.
+General Veliaminov gave the order to attack the Hajret Kabardian villages on April 1, 1825, determined Qaramirzey as the main target of the campaign.

-A Russian army under the command of Bekovich questioned a herder they had captured and took advantage of his guidance, and on the night of April 4–5, they passed near the Besleney villages and reached Karamirzey.
+A Russian army under the command of Bekovich questioned a herder they had captured and took advantage of his guidance, and on the night of April 4–5, they passed near the Besleney villages and reached Qaramirzey.

 At dawn, The Cossacks began killing the villagers, looting and burning the houses.
 Ossetian origin Russian Colonel Akim Makarovich Dadymov, who knew Aliy from the battles, quickly moved to the other side of the village along with his Cossack troops.
-Just awakened, Karamirza Aliy fired his rifle at Dadymov from his courtyard but missed.
+Just awakened, Qaramirza Aliy fired his rifle at Dadymov from his courtyard but missed.
 Dadymov then fired his pistol and killed Aliy with a shot below his right eye.

-During the two-hour massacre, the village of Karamirzey was destroyed, and a small number of survivors including Karamirza Aliy's two wives Haniy and Yelmiskhan, were taken captive.
+During the two-hour massacre, the village of Qaramirzey was destroyed, and a small number of survivors including Qaramirza Aliy's two wives Haniy and Yelmiskhan, were taken captive.
 Haniy was later given as a gift to Astemirov, the police chief of Little Kabarda.
-Astemirov was killed in a duel by Ajdjeriyiqo Kushuk as revenge for Karamirzey.
+Astemirov was killed in a duel by Ajdjeriyiqo Kushuk as revenge for Qaramirzey.
 Another Circassian who helped the Russians in the massacre, Shagur, was killed by Muhammad Asha.

 Legacy

-The killing of Prince Karamirza Aliy, an important and famous commander, with the destruction of his village left a deep cultural mark among the Circassians, and many laments were sung about the event.
+The killing of Prince Qaramirza Aliy, an important and famous commander, with the destruction of his village left a deep cultural mark among the Circassians, and many laments were sung about the event.
 Some of these laments have survived to the present day.